Activated Alumina, Fluoride & Arsenic Removal Media 14x28 - 1 CU FT 40 LBS

-- DI-tech Activated Alumina is a pre-conditioned (acidified) granular aluminum oxide used for residential and industrial feed waters to reduce arsenic and fluoride levels.
+- Activated Alumina is a pre-conditioned (acidified) granular aluminum oxide used for residential and industrial feed waters to reduce arsenic and fluoride levels.

-- DI-tech Activated Alumina receives a special acid washing treatment to lower the internal pH of the raw media.
+- Activated Alumina receives a special acid washing treatment to lower the internal pH of the raw media.
 Both arsenic and fluoride removal are negatively impacted by high pH.
-DI-tech Activated Alumina is based on a raw product that is NSF-61 listed and represents a BAT (Best Available Technology) by the US EPA.
+Activated Alumina is based on a raw product that is NSF-61 listed and represents a BAT (Best Available Technology) by the US EPA.

 DI-tech Specialty Media for Fluoride and Arsenic Removal NSF Certified